-The organization Tour de Francia has made a drastic decision to expel the runners Tony Martin, from Jumbo-Visma, and Luke Rowe, of the Ineos by a collision happened during the course of the seventeenth stage.
+The organization of Tour de Francia has made a drastic decision by expelling the riders Tony Martin, from Jumbo-Visma, and Luke Rowe, of Ineos due to a collision that occurred during the seventeenth stage.

-Both runners marched in the platoon, which reached the finish line more than 20 minutes from the winner of the Trentin stage, when they had a hitch in the Col de la Sentinelle, The last port of the day.
+Both riders were marching in the peloton, which reached the finish line more than 20 minutes from the winner of the Trentin stage, when they had a hitch in the Col de la Sentinelle, the last port of the day.

-Tony Martin, world time trial champion, set the pace with his teammates and suddenly changed direction to block Luke Rowe, who tried to win positions.
+Tony Martin, four-time world champion in time trial, set the pace with his teammates and suddenly changed directions to block Luke Rowe, who tried to win positions.

-The British downplayed the incident after crossing the finish line, He said that “we both had the same role, doing the same job.
+The British played down the incident after crossing the finish line, because he assured that “we both had the same role, doing the same job.
 It was nothing really.
 I missed the line he was drawing, but it's all good, we shook hands.
-We got in each other's way, things that happen in the races, but everything is fine. ” as reported by the 20 minutes website.
+We got into each other's way, things that happen in races, but everything is fine. ” as reported by the web for 20 minutes.

 - GlobalCyclingNetwork (@gcntweet) 24 de julio de 2019

-Despite the explanations, the organization was blunt in the face of these types of attitudes that it considers to affect the image of the French round and cycling itself
+Despite the explanations, the organization was blunt in the face of this type of attitudes that it considers detracts from the image of the French round and cycling itself.

 You may also be interested in this

-- Egan Bernal of 22 years virtual winner of Tour de France
+- Egan Bernal, 22, virtual winner of Tour de France

 - A landslide forces to suspend the decisive stage of the Tour de France

-- (Video) The nice gesture of the leader of the Tour de France Alaphilippe with a child: he put on his yellow jersey when it was freezing cold
+- (Video) The beautiful gesture of the leader of the Tour de France Alaphilippe with a boy: he put on his yellow jersey when he was freezing cold

 - Quintana, Valverde and Landa for all in the Tour de France